php-dev-br/laravel-doc-pt-br/errors.md

 ### Custom HTTP Error Pages

 Laravel makes it easy to display custom error pages for various HTTP status codes.
-For example, to customize the error page for 404 HTTP status codes, create a `resources/views/errors/404.blade.php` view template.
-This view will be rendered for all 404 errors generated by your application.
+For example, if you wish to customize the error page for 404 HTTP status codes, create a `resources/views/errors/404.blade.php` view template.
+This view will be rendered on all 404 errors generated by your application.
 The views within this directory should be named to match the HTTP status code they correspond to.
 The `Symfony\Component\HttpKernel\Exception\HttpException` instance raised by the `abort` function will be passed to the view as an `$exception` variable:

     <h2>{{ $exception->getMessage() }}</h2>